midhun-pk/authentication-system/README.md

 npm install
 ```

-Start mongodb
-Run the below command to start the application
+Start mongodb and run below command to start the application

 ```shell
 npm start